 Type IA Variation

-Such minor variations do not require prior approval before implementation, it is called the “Do and Tell” procedure.
+Such minor variations do not require prior approval before implementation; it is called the “Do and Tell” procedure.
 Type IA variations, however, can be compiled in a single variation application to be submitted to the SFDA no later than January 31st of each year.
-The variation application for every product should indicate:
+The variation application for every product should indicate the following:

 - All IA variations have been implemented during the previous year.